Varvrar/ios_logger/README.md

 Each dataset will be saved in separate folder on device .

 ## Get saved datasets:
-After you collect datasets connect your device to PC and run iTunes.
+After you have collected datasets connect your device to PC and run iTunes.
 In iTunes go to device-> File Sharing -> ios-logger, in right table check folders with dataset you needed and save it on your PC.

 ## Dataset format:
 * Accel.txt: time(s(from 1970)),ax(g),ay(g),az(g)